Skip to content

-Champions of all things Cello, Christopher Allan, Michael Atkinson, Adrian Bradbury and Ben Rogerson make up the quartet Cellophonics.
+Champions of all things Cello, the Cellophonics are Christopher Allan, Adrian Bradbury, Ian Burdge and Ben Rogerson.
+They explore music for cello quartet and have been expanding the repertoire with a growing list of exciting new works.
 Their performances brim with warmth and sparkle with virtuosity, bringing to life the contrasting characteristics of the cello.
-From the operatic tones of Puccini's 'Tosca', to the driving rhythms of jazz lord Guy Barker's especially commissioned 'Wood on the Tracks'.
+From the operatic tones of Puccini’s ‘Tosca’, to the driving rhythms of jazz lord Guy Barker’s especially commissioned ‘Wood on the Tracks’.
 With a myriad of stops along the way, their eclectic musical journey is something for everyone.

-Cellophonics was born when four like-minded cellists from different strands of the music profession got together for an evening to remind themselves why they do what they do in the first place.
+Cellophonics was born when a group of like-minded cellists from different strands of the music profession got together for an evening to remind themselves why they do what they do in the first place.

 Since then they have enjoyed playing concerts together at festivals throughout the UK.